SETI/rms-opus/opus/application/apps/help/api_guide.md

 |---|---|---|
 | `<searchid>=<value>` | Search parameters (including sort order) | All observations in database |
 | `units=<unit>` | The units to use for the returned values | The default unit for the field |

+Specifying a sort order will not change the results, but will be used to cache the actual results in order so that future attempts to perform the search will be faster.
+Thus if you are planning to perform the search again to retrieve metadata, it is recommended to specify a sort order (if not using the default order) when calling `api/meta/range/endpoints/[field].[fmt]` as well.

 #### JSON Return Format